maroziza/macine/README.md

 * 6 = SPI data
 * 7 = video

+## Timing

+CD4040 is main clock source. it is divided in two parts, 9 bit as code counter that can be only reset, and 4-stage timing generator.
+1. address ready
+2. instruction
+3. bus ready, ram address ready
+4. write

+Secondary clock source is based on crystal 32.768 kHz, if interrupts enabled, PC (CH CF CL) will be reset 32768 times per second

 ## Code Time!

 32 bit addition macro

 ```
 (times -4 (asm
     ! al= [ $ ]